Griffin-Thomas/Q-learning-for-FrozenLake/README.md

 ## Key Concepts

 - **Q-learning**: A reinforcement learning algorithm that helps an agent learn the value of actions in different states, ultimately learning a policy that maximizes its total reward.
 More detail on [Wikipedia](https://en.wikipedia.org/wiki/Q-learning).
 - **Q-table**: A table (or matrix) that stores the Q-values of state-action pairs.
 Each row corresponds to a specific state in the environment, and each column corresponds to a specific action.
-Hence, each cell represents the **Q-value** of taking a specific action in a specific state the agent can take.
+Hence, each cell represents the **Q-value** of the agent taking a specific action in a specific state.
 - **State Space**: The set of all possible states in the environment.
 In FrozenLake, the agent moves on a grid, and the state is the position in the grid.
 - **Action Space**: The possible actions the agent can take, i.e., moving up, down, left, or right.
 - **Exploration vs. Exploitation**: The agent must balance exploring new actions (randomly) and exploiting known good actions (according to its Q-table).